HarperDB/documentation/docs/harperdb-studio/manage-clustering.md

 1) Identify the instance you would like to disconnect from the **connected instances** panel.

-2) Click the minus icon (Studio Minus Icon) next the appropriate instance.
+2) Click the minus icon next the appropriate instance.

+---

 ## Manage Replication